 - Excerpt from Ruby Kitchen’s book titled: The Valleys and Hills of Hope.

 Hope Hill is a faith-based organization.
 That means we believe there is a spiritual component to treatment that is essential for healing and wholeness.
-As a Christian organization, we strive to follow biblical principles in the way we relate not only to one another but also in the way we deal with and treat the residents, children, young adults and families in our care.
+As a Christian organization, we strive to follow biblical principles in the way we relate not only to one another, but also in the way we deal with and treat children, young adults and families in our care.

 What would happen if you could improve circumstances for those who are suffering from abuse, addiction, abandonment or violence, so they could reach their God-given potential?